 The Association of California Water Agencies Insurance Authority has budgeting and financial reporting requirements independent of member units and their financial statements are not presented in these financial statements.

-A. Entity The Association of California Water Agencies Joint Powers Insurance Authority B. Purpose To purchase property and liability insurance for member districts and provide a program of self-insurance for workers compensation.
-C. Participants California Water Agencies D. Governing Board The JPA is governed by a board consisting of a representative from each district.
+A. Entity The Association of California Water Agencies Joint Powers Insurance Authority a program of self-insurance for workers compensation.